Mykola1453/CruiseShipTycoon-Widescreen-Patch/README.md

 As many of the tycoon games, this project started with Roller Coaster Tycoon (1999) and [jeFF0Falltrades](https://github.com/jeFF0Falltrades)'s [tutorial](https://youtu.be/cwBoUuy4nGc) on how to patch the game to support widescreen resolutions.
 You can also find his Python patch for the game [here](https://github.com/jeFF0Falltrades/Tutorials/tree/master/rct_full_res).

-After watching the tutorial, I also remembered I played Cruise Ship Tycoon and similar tycoon games a while ago, hence my patch(es).
-At the same time, I didn't use the linked patch above in writing my patch(es).
+After watching the tutorial, I also remembered I played Cruise Ship Tycoon and similar tycoon games a while ago, hence my patches.
+At the same time, I didn't use the linked patch above in the writing of my patches.
 My mistakes are mine and mine alone.
 Well, mine and [ChatGPT](https://openai.com/blog/chatgpt)'s sometimes.

 The tools I used: [Ghidra](https://github.com/NationalSecurityAgency/ghidra), [x64dbg](https://x64dbg.com/), [HxD](https://mh-nexus.de/en/hxd/) hex editor, and a method of [trial and error](https://en.wikipedia.org/wiki/Trial_and_error).